mastan30/HomeLab-Setup/Mount the SMB Directory to LXC Container/mountsmbsharetolxc.md

 ```
 5. Now start the container, check if the LXC start properly, else there is something missing in the mounting process, mostly wrong path mention in the conf file.

+6. In the console of the LXC, now check the path provided as mount point in the command above mentioned.